shirtsgroup/physical_validation/doc/simulation_data.rst

        ndof_reduction_rot=0
    )

+   # We need to specify the units in which the simulation was performed,
+   # specifically the value of k_B in the used energy units, the conversion
+   # factor of the simulation units to the physical validation units
+   # (*_conversion keywords), and a string representation of the simulation
+   # units (*_str keywords, used for output only).
-   # see documentation below about UnitData object
+   # See documentation below about UnitData object for more details.
-   # for specification of *_str and *_conversion keywords.
    units = pv.data.UnitData(
        kb=8.314462435405199e-3,
        energy_str='kJ/mol',